jevontrei/cs50x-project/README.md

 By default, several shapes are seeded into the database by `init_db()`.
 The `places` SQLite table is the parent table to `shapes`.

-Places can be added using the simple form, which uses Nominatim to geocode, i.e. search coordinates by place name.
+Places can be added with a simple form, which uses Nominatim to geocode, i.e. search coordinates by place name.

 ### Shapes